VENuProject/VENu/README.md

 ## A word about Unity versions

 Git and Unity don't really get along all that well.
 In order to make them better bedfellows, it's recommended that everyone working uses the same version of Unity.
-The repository currently uses version 5.1.1f.
+The repository currently uses version 5.2.3.

-[Thomas Wester] I have tested the project in Unity 5.2 without success.
-The problem seems to be the Vuforia libraries currently in this repository: Xcode (required to build for iOS) cannot find them if the project is exported from Unity 5.2, so unless you want to update all of those yourself, I would stay away from the latest versions of Unity, or you could try your luck building for a different platform (although iOS is an important one to have working).

-Unity 5.1.1f can be downloaded here: https://unity3d.com/get-unity/download/archive
+Unity 5.2.3 can be downloaded here: https://unity3d.com/get-unity/download/archive

 Additional notes: Unity relies on a system of linked scripts and gameobjects.
 Some of these will save and be uploaded to git without a problem, but do not be surprised if you pull the repository, open it in Unity and find "missing referenced script/object" warnings.
 You will have to drag the appropriate script or prefab back to the corresponding field in the editor.
 Again, this is a side effect of using git with Unity--certain settings aren't always saved, so be careful!